shaktisingh/easy-go-framework/README.md

 easy-go-framework
 =================

-Easy-Go Framework, A lightweight framework to develop your projects in efficient way.
+Easy-Go Framework, A lightweight framework to develop your PHP projects in efficient way.